DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 # Adding pluggins:

+You may have heard about plugins in your programs... they are software components that can be used to add specific functionalities withouth modifying core code.
+It is added dinamically so it gives a lot of flexibility, and we can achieve this in ROS2.

+For this reason, we are going to use **pluginlib** which is a library that facilitates the creation, loading and manage of plugins, and can be used with ROS, then, it is a required dependency when creating a package for a plugin.
+Our example in this case is divided in two packages [m02_base_figure](/m02_ros2_communication/m02_base_figure/) and [m02_figure_plugins](/m02_ros2_communication/m02_figure_plugins/), which are packages based on the official tutorials of [plugins](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Pluginlib.html) for ROS2.

 # Troubleshooting:

 - If you aren't able to autocomplete (a package), make sure you have succesfully build (using colcon build and the corresponding flags), and also, make sure you have added and sourced the *local_setup.bash* or the *setup.bash* file.